-Sleep terrors or night terrors is a sleep disorder in which sleepers experience feelings of dread or terror, usually during stage three or four sleep (non REM).
-Though sleep terrors can affect people of all ages, they are predominantly found in children — especially in children ages 2-6.
+Sleep terrors, or night terrors, is a sleep disorder in which sleepers experience feelings of dread or terror, usually during stage three or four (non-REM) sleep.
+Though they can affect people of all ages, they are predominantly found in children and toddlers — especially in children ages 2-6.
 After having a night terror, many children will scream and bolt upright.
-Other symptoms of sleep terrors include fast breathing, sweating and having a rapid heart rate.
-Children may be confused and unable to immediately recognize others after a sleep terror.
+Other symptoms of night terrors include fast breathing, sweating and having a rapid heart rate.
+Sometimes people experience sleep terrors will also sleepwalk.